cerndb/hdfs-metadata/README.md

 machine-16.cern.ch       0 = = = = = 0 = = = 0 0 = 0 = = 0 = = 0 0 = = 0 = + = = = = = 0 = = = = = = 0 0         64        1
 machine-17.cern.ch       0 0 = = 0 0 + = = 0 0 = = 0 0 = 0 0 = = = 0 = 0 0 = = 0 = = = = 0 0 = = = 0 = 0         42        0

-Leyend
+Legend
   0: no blocks in this disk
-  +: #blocks is more than 20% of the avergae of blocks per disk of this host =: #blocks is aproximatilly the avergae of blocks per disk of this host
+  +: #blocks is more than 20% of the average of blocks per disk of this host =: #blocks is aproximatelly the average of blocks per disk of this host
-  -: #blocks is less than 20% of the avergae of blocks per disk of this host
+  -: #blocks is less than 20% of the average of blocks per disk of this host

- === Metadata of blocks and replicass ===
+ === Metadata of blocks and replicas ===

 Block (0) info:
 	Offset: 0